 - We have sex frequently (2-3 times per week)

 - We participate in different activities and positions during sex (not always the same thing every time)

 - We talk about sex openly with each other.
 The good, and the bad.

 So, what’s wrong you ask?
 She has trouble giving up control of whether or not we’re going to have sex.
 Often she will come to bed and say “We’re not having sex tonight, right?”, which is a question, without being a question.
 And she doesn’t really even realize she’s doing it.
 I mean, she’s aware of what she’s saying, but she’s not consciously aware that she is trying to control the situation.
 It’s habitual.
 She’s been gatekeepering (is that a word?) for so long that its going to take time to change it.
 Now, I know that if I responded with “Yes, we are” then we probably would have sex.
 But that’s not what I want.
 I don’t want to be the gatekeeper any more than I want her to be.
 I want it to be a mutual discussion, and that’s what we’re currently working towards.
-It has taken her about 5 years from her awakening point to get to where we are now, and it’s been a fairly steady progression, with some understandable backslides due to 2 pregnancies and births in that time as well.
+It has taken her about 5 years from her sexual awakening point to get to where we are now, and it’s been a fairly steady progression, with some understandable backslides due to 2 pregnancies and births in that time as well.
 And I fully expect it to take another 5 years or more before we work out of her habit all these little automatic responses.
 It doesn’t mean she isn’t trying.
-It doesn’t mean she hasn’t had an awakening.
+It doesn’t mean she hasn’t had a sexual awakening.
 It means, she’s working on it, and that’s all I can ask.
 I am so thankful that I now have a wife who understands the importance of sex in a marriage.
 I would never complain that it isn’t “enough”.

 My next post will be about the other spouse.
 We have our own process to deal with.